-Nothing is worse than rolling a joint with a top of too dry grass.
-The only result we can expect is hard smoke and a burnt herb aroma.
-The experience of smokingspan, old marijuana espan, dusty is not a thing you dream of, but poor storage of your inflorescence stocks can put you in front of this problem.span,
+Nothing is worse than rolling a joint with too dry bud.
+The only result we can expect is a hard smoke and a burnt cannabis aroma.
+The experience of smoking old and dusty marijuana is not something you dream of, but poor storage of your bud stock can put you in front of this problem.

 What is the ideal moisture content for cannabis?

 Thankfully these days, labs test this kind of thing.
 Third-party lab tests help ensure that cannabis is consistent, regardless of who makes and prepares it.
 That said, there are still big differences, but the test results help manufacturers maintain consistency from one stock to another.
 The moisture content will also change as the product moves from the grower, to the packing plant and then into the dispensary.

 Humidity varies from environment to environment and can affect the content inside the product.
 Typically, a high quality product should have between 6 and 15% humidity.
 Anything above 15% might suggest some problems.
 Mold or a fungal infection is not something you want to have in your product.
 Just as dehydrated weed is a problem, so too is super wet weed.
 Look for a little crunch on the flower, but it shouldn’t pulverize when handled.

 It’s all right and discussing the proper moisture ratio of cannabis, but what if your weed is always dry.
 Maybe you left the plastic bag open or found a dry piece under your sofa.
 Time to moisten that bad boy and make him a lot better for your next smoking session.